-Refund – a cash, credit or voucher for future travel that you receive from a travel agent, tour operator, airline, cruise line or other travel supplier, or a reimbursement you receive from your employer, another insurance company, a credit card issuer or any other entity.
+Refund – a cash, credit or voucher for future travel that you receive from a travel agent, tour operator, airline, cruise line or another travel supplier, or a reimbursement you receive from your employer, another insurance company, a credit card issuer or any other entity.

 Remote Transportation – insurance coverage for transportation related to medical issues that are not immediately life threatening, but are severe enough to result in permanent disability or death if not treated right away.

 Return of Mortal Remains – Repatriation of Remains of a deceased individual to the insured’s home country.

 Rider (Waiver) – a formal written statement from the insurance company to the insured amending and modifying coverage of the insurance plan.
 It could involve waiving coverage for a certain medical condition like cancer, hepatitis or adding coverage for such conditions.

 Risk Class – a group of individuals that have similar characteristics (i.e. gender, race, medical history, etc.), which is used to determine the risk that the insurance provider must take on to provide coverage for an individual who falls under that group.
 The risk class that you fall under is largely used to determine your insurance premiums.

 Schedule of Benefits (SOB) – a list of the benefits, and the amount of coverage provided in an insurance policy, usually one or two pages in length.

 Subrogation – steps that a travel insurance company takes, after paying a claim, to collect from other available sources such as other insurance plans or travel suppliers.